 This report summarizes key findings from the equity analysis for Plan Bay Area (PBA) 2040, the combined Sustainable Communities Strategy (SCS) and Regional Transportation Plan (RTP) for the San Francisco Bay Area.
-The analysis includes both the federally-required disparate impact and non-discrimination (Title VI) and environmental justice analyses, as well as an analysis of the overall performance of Plan Bay Area 2040 based on equity measures adopted by the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG) as part of the Equity Framework (see below).
+The analysis includes both the federally-required disparate impact and non-discrimination (Title VI) and environmental justice analyses, as well as an analysis of the overall performance of PBA 2040 based on equity measures adopted by the Metropolitan Transportation (MTC) and the Association of Bay Area Governments (ABAG).

-The equity analysis for PBA 2040 demonstrates MTC's compliance as a metropolitan planning organization (MPO) with federal requirements related to Title VI and environmental justice in the Regional Transportation Plan (RTP) development process.
+The equity analysis for PBA 2040 demonstrates MTC's compliance as a metropolitan planning organization (MPO) with federal requirements related to Title VI and environmental justice in the RTP development process.
 It also helps policymakers, local jurisdictions and the public understand the equity-related implications of implementing PBA 2040 on the region's disadvantaged communities.
-This report is one of several activities supporting regional equity objectives that MTC and ABAG carry out in their regional planning efforts, ranging from public outreach to technical analysis, policy and program development, and implementation and monitoring.
+This report is one of several activities supporting regional equity objectives that MTC and ABAG to carry out as part of their regional planning efforts.
+Other activities range from public outreach to technical analysis, policy and program development, and implementation and monitoring.

-Senate Bill 3751
+Senate Bill 375

-Plan Bay Area 2040 will be the second RTP to be developed with a Sustainable Communities Strategy (SCS) under California State Senate Bill (SB) 375, which went into effect in 2009 to help achieve reductions in greenhouse gas (GHG) emissions to levels established by the California Air Resources Board and mandated under Assembly Bill 32.
-The Bay Area's per capita GHG emission reduction targets are a 7 percent reduction by 2020 and a 15 percent reduction by 2035, from 2005 levels.
+PBA 2040 is the second RTP to be developed with an SCS under California State Senate Bill (SB) 375,1 which went into effect in 2009 to help achieve reductions in greenhouse gas (GHG) emissions to levels established by the California Air Resources Board and mandated under Assembly Bill 32.
+The Bay Area's per capita GHG emission targets are a 7 percent reduction by 2020 and 15 percent reduction by 2035 from 2005 levels.
 The primary purpose of SB 375 is to integrate land use and transportation planning to help lower GHG emissions and vehicle miles traveled through the development of an SCS that links future development, including housing for all income categories, with the region's transportation investments.